prasunanand/gsoc_blog/sciruby_blog.md

 end
 ```

-Trigonometric, exponentiation and log operators with a singular argument i.e. matrix elements were implemented using mapToSelf method that that takes univariate function as an argument. mapToSelf maps every element of ArrayRealVector to the Univate operator passed to it and returns self object.
+Trigonometric, Exponentiation and Log operators with a singular argument i.e. matrix elements have been implemented using *#mapToSelf* method that takes Univariate function as an argument. *#mapToSelf* maps every element of ArrayRealVector object to the Univariate operator, which is passed to it and returns *self* object.

 ```ruby
 def sin